Land of the Dobunni

 Your Tour Director

-Dr Eireann Marshall is an Associate Researcher and Lecturer with the Open University.
+Our May departure is led by Dr Eireann Marshall, an Associate Researcher and Lecturer with the Open University.
 She has published widely on ancient civilisations and led numerous tours exploring the Roman world.
 She was awarded ‘Top History & Culture Guide’ in Wanderlust’s 2019 World Guide Awards.